Dr Lindsay Walker

 I am interested in exploring how culture and ecology may shape the implementation and success of institutional 'rules' in societies.
-I work with pastoral communities in Kenya to understand governance in community-based resource management and am currently employed on a European Research Council grant awarded to Dr Thomas Currie.
+I work with pastoral communities in Kenya to understand governance in community-based resource management.
+I am currently employed on a European Research Council (ERC) grant and an Arts and Humanities Research Council (AHRC) grant awarded to Dr Thomas Currie.

 I am also passionate about evidence-informed decision-making, and strive to ensure my research has impactful outcomes and outputs.
 I have experience working with all four UK legislative bodies and writing for policy-focused audiences.

 I am a member of the Inclusivity Committee and the Sustainability Committee.